cartheur/NetCoreAudio/README.md

 # NetCoreAudio

-The library allows playback of audio files on .NET Core on any operating system with minimal dependencies
+The library allows playback of audio files on .NET Core on any operating system with minimal dependencies.

 ## Usage